titanturtles/titanturtles.github.io/cybercamp.md

 Advanced Camp: $400 by April 30th ($500 starting May 1st)\
 Both Camps: $650 by April 30th ($800 starting May 1st)

+(Students with financial difficulties can apply for scholarship.)

 * * *

 ## Minimum Hardware requirement: